weakish/docs-en/views/leanengine_overview.md

 LeanEngine is a hosting platform that lets you run server-side programs written in the language of your choice (Node.js, Python, etc.).
 Simply deploy the server-side logic to the cloud (websites or cloud functions) and LeanEngine will handle load balancing and rolling deployment for you.

-Here is a list of documentations that help you learn about LeanEngine:
+Here is a list of documentation that help you learn about LeanEngine:

 - [LeanEngine Quick Start](leanengine_quickstart.html): Learn how to create a LeanEngine project, debug it locally, and deploy the project to the cloud.
 - [LeanEngine Plans and Prices](leanengine_plan.html): Learn about a variety of plans available for your applications with different sizes and purposes.